Here, you can learn more about me and my activities in Worthing West.

 I am grateful to all who work with me in the public interest and will continue to work hard on behalf of constituents and to help those who need help.

 Sir Peter Bottomley

 Born in 1944, my education included a mixed comprehensive school in Washington DC, Westminster School and Trinity College, Cambridge.
-One sister worked in the NHS, one was a head teacher and my brother is a civil servant, as was our father; our mother was in social work.
+One sister worked in the NHS, one was a headteacher and my brother is a civil servant, as was our father; our mother was in social work.

-Before embarking on my politial career I worked as a lorry driver and in commerce and industry, including steel and engineering.
+Before embarking on my political career I worked as a lorry driver and in commerce and industry, including steel and engineering.
 Although qualified in personnel management, I think of myself as an industrial economist.